By Daniel Kovacs | Summit County Real Estate

 Families considering a move to Summit County often have questions about educational options.
-The good news: Summit County offers excellent schools with small class sizes, dedicated teachers, and unique mountain-focused programs.
+The good news: Summit County offers excellent schools with small class sizes, dedicated teachers, and unique mountain-focused programs that you will not find in suburban school districts along the Front Range.
+If you are weighing the full picture of living costs in Summit County, education quality is one of the strongest arguments in favor of the move.

 Elementary Schools